-- 1. Hearings of the Chamber shall be conducted in public. - 2.
+- 1. Hearings of the Chamber shall be conducted in public.
+The Chamber may decide to determine immediate appeals on the basis of written submissions only. - 2.
 The Office of Administration shall ensure a public broadcast of the appeal hearings, subject to any protective measures ordered under these IRs. - 3.
 Where the Chamber considers that a public hearing would be prejudicial to public order, or to give effect to protective measures ordered under these IRs it may, by reasoned decision, order that all or part of the hearing be held in camera.
 This decision is not open to appeal. - 4.
 The co-rapporteurs shall read their report to the Chamber.
 The President shall then inform the Accused of his or her rights under Rule 21(1)(d) and conduct the hearing.
 The appellant may make a brief statement of the grounds of appeal.
 The other parties may make a brief reply.
 All the judges may ask any questions which they consider to be conducive to the determination of the appeal. - 5.
-After questioning by the judges, the Co-Prosecutors, the lawyers and all the parties shall be allowed to question the Accused.
-All questions shall be asked with the permission of the President.
-Except for questions asked by the Co-Prosecutors and the lawyers, all questions shall be asked through the President of the Chamber.
+In all cases the Accused speaks last.
+The lawyers for the Accused shall be allowed to make a brief rebuttal presentation. - 6.
+The parties may not raise any matters of fact or law during a hearing that were not previously set out in their submissions on appeal.